 Even though it is possible for our population to finally have 11 different alleles in the population, we will let our population start off monomorphic, i.e. all individuals are homozygous for the ‘middle allele’:

-ntrl_ini_allele_model 1
+ntrl_ini_allele_model 1 # 1= population starts monomorphic; 0(default)= population starts (maximally) polymorphic

 Next we will define the mutation rate of this locus.
 What is the probability that an allele will mutate from one generation to the next?
-This depends on many factors and can be anything from a thousandth to a millionth.
+This depends on many factors and can be anything from a thousandth to a billionth.
 We will set it relatively high for this exercise.

 ntrl_mutation_rate 1e-3 # or 0.001; qN recognizes both notations

-Lastly, we will have to decide what happens when a mutation occurs. qN offers two options: 1) if an allele mutates it will mutate to any other allele with equal probability (the K-Allele Model); or 2) if an allele mutates it can only mutate one allele higher or one allele lower (the Single Step Mutation model).
+Lastly, we will have to decide what actually happens when a mutation occurs. qN offers two options: 1) if an allele mutates it will mutate to any other allele with equal probability (the K-Allele Model); or 2) if an allele mutates it can only mutate one allele higher or one allele lower (the Single Step Mutation model).
 This last option corresponds to how microsatellites are expected to mutate; a microsatellite of 4 repeats will only mutate to 3 repeats of 5 repeats.
 See the section 9.2 ‘Mutation’ for more information.
 In this section we would like to demonstrate the difference between these two options, so we will run our simulation twice.
 Once

 ntrl_mutation_model 0 # = KAM